torvalds/linux/Documentation/networking/ethtool-netlink.rst

   ``ETHTOOL_A_RSS_HFUNC``              u32     RSS hash func
-  ``ETHTOOL_A_RSS_INDIR``              binary  Indir table bytes ``ETHTOOL_A_RSS_HKEY``               binary  Hash key bytes
+  ``ETHTOOL_A_RSS_INDIR``              binary  Indir table bytes ``ETHTOOL_A_RSS_HKEY``               binary  Hash key bytes ``ETHTOOL_A_RSS_INPUT_XFRM``         u32     RSS input data transformation
 =====================================  ======  ==========================

 ETHTOOL_A_RSS_HFUNC attribute is bitmap indicating the hash function being used.
 Current supported options are toeplitz, xor or crc32.
-ETHTOOL_A_RSS_INDIR attribute returns RSS indrection table where each byte indicates queue number.
+ETHTOOL_A_RSS_INDIR attribute returns RSS indirection table where each byte indicates queue number.
+ETHTOOL_A_RSS_INPUT_XFRM attribute is a bitmap indicating the type of transformation applied to the input protocol fields before given to the RSS hfunc.
+Current supported option is symmetric-xor.

 PLCA_GET_CFG
 ============